The symplectic geometry of the three-body problem: Pseudo-holomorphic dynamics

-In the integrable case of the rotating Kepler problem, where the mass ratio $\mu=0$, the holomorphic foliation provided by Theorem \ref{thm:foliation} can be obtained by restriction to $S^*S^3$ of the standard Lefschetz fibration on $T^*S^3$ (when $T^*S^3$ is viewed as a quadric in $\mathbb{C}^4$; see the discussion on $T^*S^2$ above).
+In the integrable case of the RKP, the holomorphic foliation provided by Theorem \ref{thm:IPfoliation} can be obtained directly as in Section \ref{sec:RKP_returnmap}.
 Denote this ``integrable'' holomorphic foliation on $S^*S^3$ by $\mathcal{M}_{int}$.
-Since the return map for $\mu=0$ preserves fibers, every point is leaf-wise $1$-recurrent with respect to $\mathcal{M}_{int}$.
-If the mass ratio is sufficiently small, then the leaves of $\mathcal{F}_{int}$ will still be symplectic with respect to $d\alpha$, where $\alpha$ is the corresponding perturbed contact form on the unit cotangent bundle $S^*S^3$.
+Since the return map for $\mu=0$ preserves fibers as explained in Theorem \ref{thm:integrablecase}, every point is leaf-wise $1$-recurrent with respect to $\mathcal{M}_{int}$.
+If the mass ratio is sufficiently small, then the leaves of $\mathcal{M}_{int}$ will still be symplectic with respect to $d\alpha$, where $\alpha$ is the corresponding perturbed contact form on the unit cotangent bundle $S^*S^3$.

-We have the following perturbative result:
+We have the following perturbative result.

-\begin{theorem} In the SCR3BP, for any choice of page $P$ in the open book of Thm.\ \ref{thm:openbooks}, for any fixed choice of $k\geq 1$, for sufficiently small $\mu$ (depending on $k$), for energy $c$ below the first critical value $H(L_1(\mu))$, along the bounded components of the Hill region, and for every $l\leq k$, there exist infinitely many points in $\mbox{int}(P)$ which are leaf-wise $l$-recurrent with respect to $\mathcal{M}_{int}$. \end{theorem}
+\begin{thm}[\cite{M20}] In the spatial CR3BP, for any choice of page $P$ in the open book of Theorem \ref{thm:openbooks}, for any fixed choice of $k\geq 1$, for sufficiently small $\mu$ (depending on $k$), for energy $c$ below the first critical value $H(L_1(\mu))$, along the bounded components of the Hill region, and for every $l\leq k$, there exist infinitely many points in $\mbox{int}(P)$ which are leaf-wise $l$-recurrent with respect to $\mathcal{M}_{int}$. \end{thm}

+In simpler words, the spatial CR3BP admits an abundance of leaf-wise recurrent points, at least in the perturbative regime.

 \begin{remark} The same conclusion holds for arbitrary $\mu \in [0,1]$, but sufficiently negative $c\ll 0$ (depending on $\mu$ and $k$). \end{remark}